alan-turing-institute/KnowledgeFlows/report/Annex.md

 The different node partitions obtained at different markov time resolutions are used to understand the nested structure of the UK labour market, this is shown in Figure \ref{CommunityEvolution}.

-Following the same pattern as the results using the **flows** network, at first, most clusters contain very similar industries and is generally compatible with their nominal industrial classification.
-In the next step, the government and services industries join together into a larger group and finance, law, technology and other business activities are now part of another group, whilst in the other hand heavy manufacture (chemicals, plastics, metals), construction and mining become another larger group.
-In the final step, the network is splits in 4 parts: one large group containing services, government and general business activities and another covering the manufacturing industries, a third small group is representing agriculture activities plus a final group with the transportation industries.
+According to the methodology of O’Clery et al. the different node partitions obtained at different markov time resolutions are used to understand the nested structure of the UK labour market, this is shown in Figure \ref{CommunityEvolution} for markov times 1, 4, 15 and 20.
+This evolution shows how first, most clusters contain very similar industries and is generally compatible with their SIC 2007 classification.
+In the next step, the government and services industries join together into a larger group, whilst finance, law, technology and other business activities are now part of another bigger group.
+In the other hand, food manufacture and agriculture and retail become another larger group.
+In the final step, the network is split  in two parts, one containing services, government and general business activities and the other covering the manufacturing industries.

 ![](figures/2009_2018_flows.png){width=50%}
 ![](figures/2009_2018_flows_4.png){width=50%}